 Make it a point to buy whole bulbs of garlic.
 Take out a few cloves that you need and leave the remaining garlic bulb intact.
 You should peel, chop, mince, or press garlic just before using.

 Although you can get peeled and minced garlic from the stores, it is better to buy fresh garlic.
-Prepared ready to use garlic may sit on the store shelves for a long time and lose its taste.
+Prepared, ready-to-use garlic may sit on store shelves for a long time and lose its taste.